bigchaindb/bigchaindb/docs/specs/README.md

 ```

 The PR for the specification document should be
-[linked](https://help.github.com/articles/autolinked-references-and-urls/) to the GitHub issue with you created and
+[linked](https://help.github.com/articles/autolinked-references-and-urls/) to the GitHub issue with you created.
-you also need to update the `spec-index.rst` inside the `/path/to/release-<latest-release>` directory, and mention
-your spec under `Tracked specs`.

 **Note:** Feature(s) cannot be backported.
 Hence, only commit your proposal to the latest release.